 Open all the cabinet doors and drawers all the way.
 Make sure nothing is in the way and they are able to open fully and close without any problems.
 The doors and drawers in your kitchen should not rub up against or bump one another or any of the appliances nearby.
 Also be sure to check for any swelling or warping, which is often a result of moisture, defects or damage.

 Not only should the cabinet doors and drawers open and close easily, but you should also make sure that all drawers remain on the tracks installed.
 Inspect all cabinet hardware to ensure that they are all securely fastened and working properly.

 Take a look at all the electrical outlets; are they at least 6 feet away from the kitchen sink and GFCI protected?
 They should be!
 If they are less than 6 feet from the kitchen sink, they are too close and this is a big concern, as it becomes a safety issue that your contractor will need to fix in order to provide you with a safe kitchen.

 DID YOU KNOW?

-All plumbing fixtures are secured and operate correctly.
+Check that all plumbing fixtures are secure and operate correctly.
 (Hot on the left, cold on the right.)
-Also make sure drains and traps are in place and drain effectively, and the drainpipe is properly strapped and secured.
+Also, make sure drains and traps are in place and drain effectively, and the drainpipe is properly strapped and secured.

 All porous tiles (stone) are sealed, including the backsplash, but your grout is not.
 If it is, make sure your contractor used a breathable sealant, but no sealant on your grout is preferable.